cretz/teleworker/README.md

     teleworker serve --client-ca-cert client-ca.crt --server-cert server.crt --server-key server.key --without-limits &

 Note, `--without-limits` can be removed to use a limited runner if running as root with cgroups and namespace isolation capabilities.
 We use without limits to be simple in this walkthrough.
-The command the server in the background and prints out something like:
+The command runs the server in the background and prints out something like:

     2001/01/01 00:00:00 Serving on 127.0.0.1:33611